Huawei-APAC-Professional-Services/terraform-101-workshop/README.md

 ### Terraform 101 Workshop

 Please follow the sequence below if you wish to perform the hands-on learning with Terraform 101 on Huawei Cloud.
+Expand the flowchart and click on every single element to perform the labs.

 ```mermaid
 flowchart LR